uo-ec607/lectures/10-funcs-intro/10-funcs-intro.md

 ## 1    10 J
 ```

-Given these similarities, I won't spend much time on the purrr package.
+Given these similarities, I won't spend much time on **purrr**.
 Although, I do think it will be the optimal entry point for many you when it comes to programming and iteration.
 You have already learned the syntax, so it should be very easy to switch over.
 However, one additional thing I wanted to flag for today is that `map()` also comes with its own variants, which are useful for returning objects of a desired type.
-For example, we can use **`purrr::map_df()`** to return a data frame.
+For example, we can use `purrr::map_df()` to return a data frame.

 ```r